ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 npm install webpack webpack-cli --save-dev
 ```

 The flag **-y** quickly configure default option for the new project and than **--save-dev** define webpack as a development dependency.

-Another point made by the Webpack Docs is the care to change the configuration of package.json for projects that are not for publishing:
+Another point made by the Webpack Docs is the necessity to change the configuration of package.json for the project in order to preventing accidental publishing of the code:

 ```
 {
    "name": "webpack-demo",
    "version": "1.0.0",
    "description": "",
+   // "main": "index.js",
    "private": true,
    "scripts": {
      "test": "echo \"Error: no test specified\" && exit 1"